Virtual Analog Synthesizer

 About the project

 This is a software simulator of an analog synthesizer.
 The goal was to create a musical instrument with great sound creation capabilities.
-This has resulted in a large project, the result of which is a usable software music instrument that can be played, for example, via the connected MIDI keyboard.
+This has resulted in a large project, the result of which is a usable software musical instrument that can be played, for example, via the connected MIDI keyboard.

 The program also includes a built-in drum machine, arpeggiator and effects module.